jlorieau/mollib/docs/develop.rst

    are run by executing:

         a. ``make test-cli``
-        b. ``make test-all``
+        b.
-        c.
 Additionally, if the output of a command changes, the reference commands can be reset by entering the ``tests/cli`` directory and typing ``make clean&&make build``.
 The changed ``.txt`` and ``.rst`` files should be committed to the repository.
-        d.
+        c.
 New commands can be created by typing the command in a ``.sh`` file and making this file executable.

 Makefile Options